 Novella: Contemporary or historical stories in any of the genre categories in this contest.
 Word count is 15K – 45K.

 One first-place winner from each category will be chosen.
-They will receive complimentary renewal of ACFW membership for the following year, their name included among the promotional material at the ACFW Conference, and a press release to their local newspaper, if contact provided.
+They will receive complimentary renewal of their ACFW membership for the following year, and their name included among the promotional material at the ACFW Conference.

-Finalists will be announced on or before November 16, 2019.
+Finalists will be announced the week of November 15, 2023.

-The final winners will be announced by December 16, 2019.
+The final winners will be announced the week of December 15, 2023.